PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/csi-storage-capacity-v1beta1.md

   MaximumVolumeSize is the value reported by the CSI driver in its GetCapacityResponse for a GetCapacityRequest with topology and parameters that match the previous fields.

   This is defined since CSI spec 1.4.0 as the largest size that may be used in a CreateVolumeRequest.capacity_range.required_bytes field to create a volume with the same parameters as those in GetCapacityRequest.
-The corresponding value in the Kubernetes API is ResourceRequirements.Requests in a volume claim.
+The corresponding value in the PlaidCloud API is ResourceRequirements.Requests in a volume claim.

 - **nodeTopology** (<a href="{{< ref "../common-definitions/label-selector#LabelSelector" >}}">LabelSelector</a>)